asheinking/tailbliss/content/about.md

 Rather than juggling multiple services (broker, data vendor, analytics suite), users get everything—advanced trading strategies, real‐time data, and analytics—in one seamless ecosystem.

 ### Customizable Yet Robust
-We give you the freedom to override picks or tailor risk parameters, but our core ML engine remains a well‐tested safety net, ensuring you're never left on your own to "DIY" from scratch.
+We give you the freedom to override picks or tailor risk, but our core ML engine remains a well‐tested safety net, ensuring you're never left on your own to "DIY" from scratch.

 ### Open Data Access
 Unlike closed‐box solutions, we let you dive under the hood—download datasets, run custom queries, or build new models on top of our data.